Quality Assurance for Additive Manufacturing

 The processobserver records the process emissions in the visible and near infrared range and thus enables the detection of errors or deviations.

-The camera-based system „plasmoeye“ from plasmo enables the visual representation and documentation of the DED process in real time, whereby parameters from the melt pool and/or other geometrical parameters are determined.
+The camera-based system plasmoeye enables the visual representation and documentation of the DED process in real time, whereby parameters from the melt pool and/or other geometrical parameters are determined.
 Using cameras in the near infrared range, temperature distribution and cooling in the solidified area are evaluated in order to draw conclusions about the quality.
 Furthermore, possibilities for closed-loop control are developed by recording the IR spectrum.